How To Get Rid of Aphids

 Aphids are a common pest of many types of crops and ornamental plants.
 They are commonly found on a wide range of plants, including flowers, fruits, vegetables, and woody shrubs.

 Aphids are small, pear-shaped insects that range in size from 1-10 millimeters.
-They have a soft body, usually green, yellow, black, or brown in color, and can have either wings or be wingless.
+They have a soft body, usually green, yellow, black, or brown, and can have either wings or be wingless.
 Aphids have long, slender mouthparts that they use to pierce plant tissue and suck out the sap.
 They have two tube-like structures called cornicles on their hind end that emit a waxy, protective substance.
-Some species of aphids also have a characteristic humpback appearance.
+Some species also have a characteristic humpback appearance.

 It is usually possible to detect aphid colonies with the naked eye, given their sheer numbers.